 misleading team-up mentioned earlier, The

-package show Fred and Barney Meet the
+hour-long package show Fred and Barney

-Thing along with The New Fred and Barney Show, a spin-off of The Flintstones.
+Meet the Thing along with The New Fred and Barney Show, a spin-off of The Flintstones.
 Despite the title, Fred and Barney never interacted with the

-Thing outside of the opening title sequence and commercial bumpers.
-Fred and Barney Meet the Thing debuted
+Thing outside of the opening title sequence and commercial bumpers; all of the

-on NBC on September 22, 1979.
-Two Thing segments
+1979.
+Two Thing segments aired during

-and Barney Meet the Shmoo.
+Barney Meet the Shmoo.
 Once again, all of the featured characters only

 interacted in the opening and the commercial bumpers.